A block Recycled GMRES method with investigations into aspects of solver performance: Numerical results

-We then took the same measurements but for the projected operator $\prn{\vek I - \vek P}\vek A$.
-We show below experiments for the case that $\dim\CC = 10$.
-We also performed the same experiments for $\dim\CC = 50$ and $\dim\CC = 100$, but the results were not substantially different from those shown.
+We then took the same measurements but for the projected operator $\prn{\bI - \bPhi}\bA$.
+We show below experiments for the case that $\dim\cC = 10$.
+We also performed the same experiments for $\dim\cC = 50$ and $\dim\cC = 100$, but the results were not substantially different from those presented.
 We see in all three experiments that the cache efficiencies observed for applying the matrix to blocks of vectors is diminished when a projector is composed with the operator.
 In Figures \ref{figure.cacheMissesProjectedFloridaComp} and \ref{figure.avgTimingsProjectedFloridaComp}, we see that for many matrices, there is similar performance, in terms of timings and numbers of cache misses, whether the matrix is applied to the full block or to each vector in the block individually.
 In some cases, one-at-a-time application is actually superior.
 We also again show the ratio between time taken to multiply the projected matrix times a block of vectors versus multiplying times just one vector.
-In this experiment, we investigated whether there was much difference whether one uses modified Gram-Schmidt or multiple passes of classical Gram-Schmidt (DGKS) \cite{DGKS.1976}.
+In this experiment, we investigate the difference between using modified Gram-Schmidt or multiple passes of classical Gram-Schmidt (DGKS) \cite{DGKS.1976}.

-This experience is important when considering the performance of a block recycled GMRES method as compared to standard block GMRES.
+This experience is important when considering the performance of a block recycled \gmres method as compared to standard block \gmres.
 The cache-efficiency benefits of block methods does not always extend to the orthogonalization routines tested in this paper.
-Thus it may be more appropriate to compare the performance of block GMRES and recycled block GMRES for total search space dimension being approximately the same, so that the number of orthogonalization is equivalent for both methods.
+Thus it may be more appropriate to compare the performance of block \gmres and recycled block \gmres for total search space dimension being approximately the same, so that the number of orthogonalization is equivalent for both methods.
+There is much work exploring other methods for efficient, stable orthogonalization in the HPC setting; see e.g., \cite{Thomas.Baker.Gaudreault.SISC.25,AudibertGirardonHaddarJolivet:2023:1,CarsonLundRozloznik:2021:1,CarsonMa:2024:1,CarsonLundMaOktay:2024:1,CarsonLundMaOktay:2025:1,JolivetTournier:2016:1}.
+Additionally, using all manner of sketched bases to reduce the computational issues concerning orthogonalization is an active area of exploration \cite{BurkeGuettelSoodhalter:2023:1}, and some authors also explore schemes that do not follow the \gcro approach and instead choose an unprojected Krylov subspace (i.e., generated by $\bA$ rather than $\prn{\bI - \bPhi}\bA$); see \cite{BurkeGuettelSoodhalter:2023:1,BurkeFrommerRamirezHidalgoSoodhalter:2022:1}.